 The quality of education is absolutely in the hands of the school leaders, teachers, classroom assistants and to an extent, students themselves.
 The quality of education incorporates the learning experiences within and beyond the classroom walls.
 It depends on the extent of overcrowding in the classroom, whether the workload of teachers, assistants and leaders is manageable, the supportive ethos and culture of a school which encourages positive relationships and behaviour.

-Of course, funding has much to do with the quality of education but only when it is spent on resources that support the learning and teaching experience of all students.
+Of course, funding impacts the quality of the education experience but only when it is spent on resources that support the learning and teaching experience of all students.
 This can include classroom resources, equipment purchases, building and grounds maintenance, teacher and support staff salaries and training, trips etc.

 So, how might we plan to improve the quality of education in a mainstream school setting?